codecygen/030_password-hashing-salting_Level4/README.md

 For our example, the password is only salted once (single round) down below.

-For a single round salted hash, our imaginary database looks like this:
+For a single round salted hash, our imaginary database looks like this,

 | User Email        | Salt              | Hash                                    |
 | ----------------- |:-----------------:|:---------------------------------------:|